-This tab will show a breakdown of total documents in the DMS folder stored on the server by clicking on the Calculate DMS Folder Size button.
+This tab will show a breakdown of total documents in the Documents folder stored on the server by clicking on the Calculate Documents Folder Size button.

 Documents are stored in the attachments folder per company as assigned against the company within the Sage 200 System Administrator.

 This tab can be used to show the number of documents added per Module, Entity and Document Type to ascertain where documents are mainly being added to the Sage module.
 N.B. as this feature requires .net Framework 4.0 or above, this functionality is only available for Sage 200 2015 and above.

 4.8.
 Web Users & Web Service Tab